Parad1se-py/Parad1se-py/README.md

 - 👋 Hi, I’m @Parad1se-py
 - 👀 I’m interested in AI, ML
-- 🌱 I’m currently learning TypeScript
+- 🌱 I’m currently learning GO
-- 💞️ I’m looking to collaborate on any fun projects (Python, JS)
+- 💞️ I’m looking to collaborate on any fun projects (Python)
 - 📫 How to reach me: Discord - @parad1se_ae